ChielBruin/texvoice/README.md

 A template file is a `.zip` archive containing all the files that are needed by the template file itself.
 This template file is simply called `template.tex`.
 Furthermore, the archive should contain a file called `VERSION`.
 This file contains the versions of texvoice for which the template is created and therefore is compatible.
-The archive should also contain a `example.pdf` example of the template, making the following structure.
+The archive should also contain a `example.pdf` example of the template, making the following structure:

 ```
 MyTemplate.zip